walles/moar/README.md

 TODO (bonus)
 ------------
+* Start at a certain line if run as "moar.rb file.txt:42"

 * Do a regexp search if the search term is a valid regexp, otherwise just use it as a substring.